-And property values are likely to fall a bit further in these cities before they bottom out.
+And it's true... property values are likely to fall a bit further in certain segments of our property markets (I'm looking at you high rise apartment towers and other secondary properties) before they bottom out.

-Of course I can understand how it can understand why property buyers have “gone on strike” while waiting for the picture to become clearer
+Of course I can understand why some property buyers have "gone on strike" while waiting for the picture to become clearer.

 Many must be finding it hard to foresee strong house price growth at a time when the media is full of negative headlines about property.